Contract ID: RM708

 End Date: 27/07/2014

-This framework provides a wide variety of facilities management services, available on a UK wide basis, encompassing the total management and provision of all the services that support the core business of an organisation.
+The current Facilities Management framework provides a wide variety of services, available on a UK wide basis, encompassing the total management and provision of all the services that support the core business of an organisation.

 These services can be provided as a complete package (Total Facilities Management or TFM), aggregations of individual services (bundled services) or single services.

 Planned preventative and reactive maintenance including:

 - Security, access and intruder systems and safety film